MEET OUR INSTRUCTORS

 I have trained with and shot alongside some very big names in the fine art photography scene.
 Most of them I am fortunate enough to call friends.
 We regularly try to get out and shoot conceptual images.
 The experience it provides is invaluable.
 I am constantly training in Digital Photography and various editing programs.
 Always a student right?
 I am currently a freelance photographer and Public Relations consultant who has worked in all disciplines including action sports, still life, portraits, and events.

 Tara has over 25 years of dancing experience and has been teaching in the Philadelphia/Wilmington area for over 10 years.
 She received extensive training in the art of dance at D’Shay School of Dance in the areas of ballet, pointe, modern tap, African, hip hop and jazz.
 Tara has proudly been working towards her Vocational Education Teaching Certification in K-12 Dance at Temple University and her Autistic movement therapy certification.
 Tara has studied under and with many renowned teachers and performers.
 She also hold a Bachelor of Arts Degree in English Education and has worked within Philadelphia schools as an elementary teacher for 8 years.
-Tara is well verse in engaging and managing a classroom of little learners.
+Tara is well versed in engaging and managing a classroom of little learners.